sidhant-khamankar/Railway-Reservation-System/README.md

 We can use a similar system for bus, airline reservations, theatre ticket booking and Library Management i.e It will be used wherever there is need of booking or reserving.

 ## Conclusion
-We learnt to implement Object Oriented Programming and File Handling Concept in this project.
+We learnt to implement Object Oriented Programming Concepts like Encapsulation and Abstraction and File Handling Concept in this project.